History of Loews Philadelphia Hotel

 The 33rd floor of the PSFS building was once set aside for the highest echelons of business.
 The top floor soon established itself as one of the most powerful business settings in the country.
 The floor was so exclusive and powerful that many of the PSFS top executives never even stepped foot upon the top level.
 According to urban myth, the elevator operators would get out of the car on the 32nd floor, to have the passengers go to the 33rd floor alone.
 As the elevator door closed the operator would call out, “You’re on your way, gentlemen!”

 The historic features of the prestigious floor have been well maintained as part of the hotel.
 To this day, the original designs and unique style remain in place.
-And it’s home to some of our most impressive meeting space.
+And it’s home to some of our most impressive meeting spaces.